warniiiz/next-base64-encoder/README.md

 // Expected: true false
 ```

+## Why another Base64 Encoder & Decoder?

+With the latest releases of Next.js, I needed a light-weight yet powerful library to do the base64 conversions, on both client and server side, and wich would do the job transparently for the developper.

+- This module is tree-shaking ready, so webpack will pack only the code you need.
+- The package configuration of this module is optimized such that the best encoder is used depending on the runtime environment: Pure-JS is used in the browser, and Buffer is used in Node.js and Edge Runtime.
+This garantees the best performances in each environment, and is totaly transparent for the developper, which can use the same module whatever the environment.

+### Differences with Buffer

+Buffer is very fast in Node.js environment, but it's not natively available in the browser.
+When using Buffer in Next.js, webpack fallbacks to the browserify Buffer on client-side, which is slower and heavier than the pure-JS implementation of this module.

-## Differences with atob & btoa
+### Differences with atob & btoa

-(`btoa` method)[https://developer.mozilla.org/en-US/docs/Web/API/Window/btoa] of the built-in APIs creates a Base64-encoded ASCII string from a binary string (i.e., a string in which each character in the string is treated as a byte of binary data).
+[`btoa` method](https://developer.mozilla.org/en-US/docs/Web/API/Window/btoa) of the built-in APIs creates a Base64-encoded ASCII string from a binary string (i.e., a string in which each character in the string is treated as a byte of binary data).

-This method is (not suitable for encoding)[https://developer.mozilla.org/en-US/docs/Glossary/Base64#the_unicode_problem] strings with non-ASCII characters, such as UTF-8 strings.
+This method is [not suitable for encoding](https://developer.mozilla.org/en-US/docs/Glossary/Base64#the_unicode_problem) strings with non-ASCII characters, such as UTF-8 strings.

 ```javascript
 const phrase = 'Hello Mr Warniiiz 👋';